ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/assets.md

 ## URL

 In your JavaScript, you can also use a combination of [`new URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and [`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta) which means you can put the file anywhere in your project and it will will be resolved automatically.
 For production builds, Greenwood will generate a unique filename for the asset as well, e.g. _logo-83bc009f.svg_.

-Here is an example for reference:
+Below is an example for reference:

 ```js
 // src/components/header.js